Bagnaia wins Italian MotoGP, Quartararo extends overall lead

 Issued on: Modified:

-Mugello (Italy) (AFP) – Francesco Bagnaia won the Italian MotoGP on Sunday while Fabio Quartararo extended his lead at the top of the championship standings.
+Mugello (Italy) (AFP) – Francesco Bagnaia won the Italian MotoGP for the first time on Sunday after a confident display on home turf, while Fabio Quartararo extended his lead at the top of the championship standings.

-The Italian took over the lead midway through the race and never let go, finishing over half a second ahead of Quartararo in a controlled display from the front.
+The Italian took over the lead midway through the race and never let go, leading from the front before celebrating with the Italian flag in front of delighted local supporters.

 Quartararo's overall lead over Aleix Espargaro is now 16 points after the Spanish rider finished third behind the Yamaha man.

-Bagnaia trails France's Quartararo by 41 points after his second win over the season.
+Bagnaia trails France's Quartararo by 41 points after his second win this season, adding to his victory in Spain at the start of the month.

 Quartararo called Sunday's race "the best of my career" after he rose from sixth on the grid to finish behind Bagnaia.